 No more copying the work of others.
 This is simple, but for some folks it will be like asking a crack addict to go cold turkey.
 The good news is that this kind of cold turkey won’t make you sweaty and nauseous.
 Well, maybe it will, if coming clean means you have to ditch half of your pseudo-research and start over.
 But as difficult as it may be to delete entire generations on your family tree, knowing with absolute confident certainty that each person belongs on your tree is extremely satisfying.

 Start reading each document fully and completely before you add it to your sources.
 What does this particular document tell you?
 Why senselessly add documents just because they are there?
 Add each fact to your tree as appropriate.
-There is nothing uglier than senseless hoarding.
+There is nothing uglier than senseless hoarding.#3 We need to call people on it when they are doing silly genealogy.

 Ask yourself “Could I defend this statement in court?
 Do I have the evidence to back up my assertion?”
 If not, keep looking for the proof you need.
 And, like a good detective, look at all of the evidence.
 No cherry-picking while you judiciously ignore the things that don’t add up or mess up your beautifully laid out genealogy.
 “Just the facts” should be your mantra.